-If you’ve suffered financial losses due to a SIM swap attack, we can help you file a legal claim against your mobile carrier for aiding the hijacker and not taking measures to train their support reps to recognize an impersonator.
+If you’ve suffered financial losses due to a SIM swap attack, we can help you file a legal claim against your mobile carrier if you think they aided the hijacker or didn’t properly train or instruct their support reps to recognize an impersonator.

 In the past year alone, we’ve seen several individuals settle claims for thousands of dollars against their phone companies using an independent legal process.

 In 2019, FairShake helped more consumers file legal claims against their mobile carrier than any other organization.
 Our claims resolution specialists are experts in SIM swap claims against phone companies like AT&T, Verizon, T-Mobile, and Dish.